 1. God has magnified his word above all his name; therefore all the leading events recorded in the history of the world, have occurred as to time, circumstance and connection with the past and the future, according to God's word.
 Nothing which comes in competition with that word can stand before it.
 No, not even though it bear God's name.
 Jerusalem, the Temple and the chosen seed, must perish, sooner than a "jot or tittle" of the word should fail.
 Those attributes of wisdom and goodness and justice and mercy and power which have secured a fulfillment of the "sure word" thus far, are all pledged to accomplish every minute, or grand prophecy relating to the consummation.
 God in his word specifies each event.
-His people drink in the Spirit by believing the word-they yield themselves up to his guidance, and the Providence of God concurs, then the event transpires.
-There will be nothing in all time like it.
+His people drink in the Spirit by believing the word-they yield themselves up to his guidance, and the Providence of God concurs, then the event transpires. will be nothing in all time like it.
 Should any combination of agencies attempt a fulfillment, it would be, like the false christs, out of the predicted time, and out against all the arrangements of Providence; hence, they could not succeed.
 The prophecy relating to the Turks is an instance of the steady purpose of Providence, to allow no agencies to impede his purpose.
 In their rise they prevailed in spite of all crusaders and all christendom.
 Then at the expiration of their appointed time, they decline, though all the great Christian powers are in unholy league to sustain them.
 It is then, clear as scripture fulfilled can make it, that there are no the progressive fulfillment of the prophetic The elevation of David to the throne of word.
-When the time arrives, each predict-

-2. Many "confess" the Divine hand in the Jesus.
-If the last, then we had the right scores of prophecies, fulfilled at the first Ad-1 time.
-God put his broad seal on it.
-We did vent of Jesus; but they imagine that he "understand" the periods. will not be very exact in honoring the pre- "speak and not lie."
-Ame dictions, or teachings of his Son relative to dential interposition did not take place in '42 the second.
-They forget that God's word is nor in '44; but in that very year to which the but the second edition of himself,-identified prophetic times pointed.
-In the year when with himself,-the transcript of his own mind.
-He must, to "honor his word above all his to meet the Bridegroom."
-It was in 1843. name," maintain it, though it require the ruin Amen. of the professing church, or the dissolution of the world.
+When the time arrives, each predict-Israel, and the entire history of that nation, ed event appears; and God's Providence proves clearly the doctrine stated, that there must be recognized in it, or we be convicted vent of Jesus; but they imagine that he "understand" the periods. will not be very exact in honoring the pre- "speak and not lie."
+Ame with himself,-the transcript of his own mind. name," maintain it, though it require the ruin Amen. of the professing church, or the dissolution of the world.
 We may begin with a series commencing two thousand four hundred years ago,-and come down the track of prophecy.
 We find the four kingdoms, the first Advent.
 The apostacy, the taking away of his dominion.
-The progress of "knowledge" in "the time of the end," the signs in "this generation" which shall not pass till all be fulfilled, the preaching of the faithful and unfaithful servants.
-The going forth to meet the Lord, are characterized in the promise of God as his in the light of the prophetic periods, and the fulfilled signs of his coming,-the subsequent tarrying, the midnight cry, and the clamorabout appearing of Jesus, yielded themselves up to "the door," and the going without the camp, the scriptural argument.
-They found the bearing his reproach, have transpired in the Spirit and the Providence of God concurring time, order and manner, in which they are no-|most manifestly to give the midnight cry. ted on the prophetic page.
+The progress of "knowledge" in "the time of the end," the signs in "this generation" which shall not pass till all be fulfilled, the preaching of the faithful and unfaithful in the light of the prophetic periods, and the fulfilled signs of his coming,-the subsequent time, order and manner, in which they are no-|most manifestly to give the midnight cry. ted on the prophetic page.